richardbeare/mbwss/README.md

 ccmake ../mbwss/

-# set the location of ITK4.4
+Set the location of ITK4.4

 make